hasura/ndc-spec/specification/src/specification/mutations/README.md

 # Mutations

-The mutation endpoint accepts a mutation request, containing a collection of mutation operations to be performed in the context the data source, and returns a response containing a result for each operation.
+The mutation endpoint accepts a mutation request, containing a collection of mutation operations to be performed transactionally in the context the data source, and returns a response containing a result for each operation.

 The structure and requirements for specific fields listed below will be covered in subsequent chapters.